Eight centuries ago…

 On 5th November 2011, the Prior General Most Rev. Fr.
 Fernando Millan Romeral O.Carm received the Solemn Profession of 19 friars at Carmelaram Priory, Parur.
 This group was canonically erected as General Delegation of St. Therese and St. Albert of the Order of the Carmelites and it was officially declared on 6th November 2011 at Carmelaram Priory by the Prior General during the Solemn thanksgiving Mass presided over by His Grace Most Rev. Dr. Francis Kallarakkal, Archbishop of Verapoly in the presence of Rt.
 Rev. Dr. Joseph Karikkassery, the Bishop of Kottapuram and Rt.
 Rev. Dr. Varghese Chakkalakkal, the Bishop of Kannur.
 Fr.
 Kuriakose Chandanaparambil was appointed its Delegate General and Frs.
 Manuel Karippote and Jacob Mendez were appointed as the Councillors of the delegation.

 God continues to bless the Commissariat with a number of zealous vocations.
-At the request of the Prior General of the Order, St. Thomas Province of the Order (Syro-malabar rite) welcomes the novices of the Delegation and prepares them to embrace the Carmelite life very lovingly and generously.
-The Delegation is always grateful to Rev. Fr.
-Sojan Neendoor, the former Provincial and Rev. Fr.
+At the request of the Prior General of the Order, St. Thomas Province of the Order (Syro-malabar rite) welcomes the novices of the Commissariat and prepares them to embrace the Carmelite life very lovingly and generously.
+The Commissariat is always grateful to Rev. Fr.
+Sojan Neendoor, the Provincial and Rev. Fr.
 Robert Puthussery, former Provincial, and to all the members of St. Thomas Province for the fraternal accompaniment and loving encouragement.

 Today the General Commissariat has six communities, four in India, one in Ireland and one in Germany.
-It has 37 professed members of which 29 are in solemn vows (including 22 priests and 3 deacons) and another 30 young men in the initial formation.
+It has 37 professed members of which 29 are in solemn vows (including 22 priests and 4 deacons) and another 30 young men in the initial formation.
 The members are very much involved in various pastoral, educational and social ministries.
 Some of our members are doing their ministries in Italy, Ireland and in Germany.
-The Delegation also runs a small school, Chris Cappell, at Parur to impart better education to the poor students of the locality.
+The Commissariat also runs a small school, Chris Cappell, at Parur to impart better education to the poor students of the locality.
 A Language Institute is functioning at the heart of the city of North paravur.
 The Commissariat has also begun mission initiative in North India with the erection of a community in Orai, in the Diocese of Jhansi.